Our

 Don Pendergrast

-Is a internationally recognised Agricultural Scientist and Manager , Don has been on the board of several charitites and set up several in the past for different groups.
-He is Chair of Govenors at a local school.
+Is a internationally recognised Agricultural Scientist and Manager , Don has spoken in the European parliament , on BBC news and multiple international conferences.
+He has been on the board of several charities and helped set up several in the past for different groups he was connected with in the UK and in Africa.
+He served as Chair of Governors at a local school for several years.

 Bethany Sweatman